 What is Anaemia?

 Anaemia is a lack of haemoglobin in your blood.
 Haemoglobin carries oxygen to all parts of the body and is vital for healthy functioning.
 The following three are the leading causes of Anaemia-

 Loss of blood: Chronic loss of blood due to internal or external injury and bleeding, childbirth, certain illnesses, menstruation, etc. leads to Anaemia

 Increased demand for iron: The body requires more iron during pregnancy, growth spurts in childhood and adolescence.

-Decreased production of hemoglobin/RBCs: This occurs in conditions such as after an operation, bone marrow and stem cell problems, diarrhea or thalassemia
+Decreased production of haemoglobin/RBCs: This occurs in conditions such as after an operation, bone marrow and stem cell problems, diarrhoea or thalassemia

-Read More: 9 Anemia Symptoms & Signs To Watch Out For
+Read More: 9 Anaemia Symptoms & Signs To Watch Out For

 How can pomegranates help?

-Pomegranate is rich in vitamin K, vitamin C, fiber, potassium, and protein.
-Although there are many other fruits with higher iron content, pomegranate is highly recommended for anemia.
+Pomegranate is rich in vitamin K, vitamin C, fibre, potassium, and protein.
+Although there are many other fruits with higher iron content, pomegranate is highly recommended for anaemia.
 This is because pomegranate is rich in vitamin C.

 Our bodies generally absorb only 3% of the iron consumed.
 This is because our gut does not readily absorb iron.
 The high content of vitamin C in pomegranate helps our bodies to absorb the iron present in the fruit as vitamin C is integral to iron metabolism.
-Regular consumption of pomegranate helps to increase hemoglobin levels and fights anemia.
+Regular consumption of pomegranate helps to increase haemoglobin levels and fights anaemia.